wnfs-wg/spec/spec/shared-private-data.md

 These keys are used to encrypt a [share payload](#32-share-payload) for a recipient.
 This share payload contains a pointer to a private node and the symmetric key to decrypt it.

 Allowing multiple exchange keys per WNFS enables multiple recipient devices to receive a share without having to transfer exchange keys between devices.
+This enables exchange keys to be stored as non-extractable keys in device enclaves for safety.

 ## 2.1 Layout